 With less than three months to go to until the launch of GapSummit 2018 in historical Cambridge, UK, we wanted to catch up with our alumni on their journey after attending a previous GapSummit and share tips to this year's Leaders of Tomorrow.
 It is an immense pleasure to see our talented Leaders of Tomorrow follow their passion and pursue even greater career heights.

 Today, we had a chance to chat to Dr Andreas Laustsen, a serial entrepreneur who was also recently named “Denmark's coolest engineer”.
-Andreas has also been honoured locally and globally last year including being awarded the Lundbeck Foundation Talent Prize for top Danish young scientists, and being on both MIT Review's Innovators Under 35 list and the Forbes 30 under 30 list.
+Andreas has also been honoured locally and globally last year including being awarded the Lundbeck Foundation Talent Prize for top Danish young scientist, and being on both MIT Review's Innovators Under 35 list and the Forbes 30 under 30 list.

 Photo Credit: Michael Barrett Boesen

 He first got involved with Global Biotech Revolution as a Leader of Tomorrow at the GapSummit2016 and he has stayed in touch with both the GBR team and other alumni since.

 Currently Andreas is sharing his vast expertise by mentoring one of the teams entering the 2018 Voices of Tomorrow competition, who are working hard on their proposals for the upcoming event.

 Andreas, where were you at the time of attending the GapSummit?

 Two months before I attended GapSummit, I had just handed in my PhD dissertation at the University of Copenhagen.
 I was at Cambridge to perform additional experiments related to my research before moving to the Technical University of Denmark (DTU) to continue my research on snakebite antivenoms.

 What was your greatest learning after attending the GapSummit?